Meet Boston Outdoor Preschool Network

 BOPN was founded by a diverse team of Masters-level female educators who envisioned play-based and nature-based programming for young children.
 BOPN co-founders bring experience in public schools, private schools, Montessori education, special education, and nature immersion.

-BOPN is managed by a team of administrators who are also BOPN co-Founders, BOPN teachers, and/or parents of BOPN children.
+BOPN is managed by a team of administrators, many of whom are also BOPN co-Founders, BOPN teachers, and/or parents of BOPN children.

 The Importance of Play-Based Learning